ffquintella/docke-confluence/README.md

 We use puppet as the default entry point to manage the environment

-*Jira is launched in background.
-Which means that is possible to restart jira without restarting the container.*
+*Confluence is launched in background.
+Which means that is possible to restart confluence without restarting the container.*

 ### Hostname

-It is recommended to specify `hostname` for this image, so if you will recreate bamboo instance you will keep the same hostname.
+It is recommended to specify `hostname` for this image, so if you will recreate confluence instance you will keep the same hostname.

 ### SSL certs
 The image is configured to use /etc/pki/tls/certs as the base ssl cert configuration.
 Java will use /etc/pki/tls/certs/java/cacerts as it's keychain.